 🆙 Between the second and fourth quarter of 2020, the markets saw a 15% increase in Americans invested in stocks or mutual funds.

 👥 As of 2021, one out of every five Americans (20%) are invested in the stock market.

-The bottom line is that these days you don’t have to look or act like someone out of The Wolf of Wall Street to invest your hard-earned money.
+The bottom line is that these days you don’t have to look or act like someone out of The Big Short or The Wolf of Wall Street to invest your hard-earned money.
 You can get started with as little as $100!

-All it takes to get started is a bit of research and some reflection on your financial goals and lifestyle.
+All it takes to kick things off is a bit of research and some reflection on your financial goals and lifestyle.